 To keep the temptation of taking cheat days to a minimum, try out a meal delivery service and order enough meals to cover your entire week.
 That way, you’ll always have a keto-friendly meal ready to go in your fridge when temptation arises.

 Starting and maintaining a strict diet like keto is best done with support!
-The keto diet can be difficult to manage since a lot of socializing happens around food and drinks.
-So – let your inner circle know that you’re starting this diet.
+The keto diet can be difficult to manage, especially since a lot of socializing happens around food and drinks.
+I recommend you let your inner circle know that you’re starting this diet.

 Letting others know may help you feel more accountable for staying on track.
 You might feel less alone and more empowered to continue your journey to ketosis.